VachaLab/gorder-manual/src/membrane_normal.md

 ## Static membrane normal

-By default, `gorder` assumes the membrane normal is along the z-axis, meaning the membrane is built in the xy-plane.
+By default, `gorder` assumes the membrane normal is oriented along the z-axis, meaning the membrane is built in the xy-plane.
 If your membrane is oriented differently, you can manually specify the membrane normal in the input YAML file:

 ```yaml
 membrane_normal: x
 ```

-In this example, the membrane normal is along the x-axis, indicating that the membrane is built in the yz-plane.
+In this example, the membrane normal is oriented along the x-axis, which means that the membrane is built in the yz-plane.

-> Only the primary axes of the orthogonal simulation box (`x`, `y`, and `z`) are supported as static membrane normals.
+> Only the primary axes of an orthogonal simulation box (`x`, `y`, and `z`) are supported as static membrane normals.

 ## Dynamic membrane normal